geoserver/geoserver/doc/en/user/source/extensions/inspire/using.rst

 After clicking :guilabel:`Submit` on this page, any changes will be immediately reflected in the WMS 1.3.0 capabilities document.

+.. note:: At the time of writing the `INSPIRE Schemas <http://inspire.ec.europa.eu/schemas/common/1.0/common.xsd>`_ only allow 23 choices for :guilabel:`Language`.
+The GeoServer INSPIRE extension allows some other languages to be chosen.
+If you choose one of these your capabilities document won't be Schema valid but, as discussed in :geos:`issue 7388 <7388>`, the INSPIRE Schemas seem to be at fault.
+If you have some other language you want adding to the list then please :ref:`raise the issue <getting_involved>`.

 .. note:: The :guilabel:`Service Metadata URL` field is mandatory so you will not be allowed to submit a blank value.

 .. note:: The :guilabel:`Service Metadata Type` combo box only allows to select the appropriate MIME type for a CSW response or standalone metadata file or to omit a value altogether.
 If you think other values would be useful you could raise the issue on the :ref:`GeoServer mailing list <getting_involved>`.
 In the meantime it is possible to manually edit the created configuration files as a workaround.